nychealth/coronavirus-data/totals/Readme.md

 ### antibody-by-sex.csv

 This file contains person-level information on antibody testing: the number of people who received a test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of testing per 100,000 people, stratified by sex as reported to the Health Department by laboratories.
-Please see the key notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
+Please see the key technical notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).

 Indicators include: